I Was a Communist for the FBI

-I Was a Communist for the FBI is a 1951 American crime film noir produced by Bryan Foy, directed by Gordon Douglas and starring Frank Lovejoy.
+I Was a Communist for the FBI is a 1951 American film noir.

-The film is based on a series of stories written by Matt Cvetic that appeared in The Saturday Evening Post.
-The stories were later adapted into a bestselling book and a radio show starring Dana Andrews that ran for 78 episodes in 1952 and 1953.
+It stars Frank Lovejoy as Matt Cvetic, who infiltrated a local Communist Party cell for nine years and reported to the Federal Bureau of Investigation on the group's activities.

-The story follows Cvetic, who infiltrated a local Communist Party cell for nine years and reported to the Federal Bureau of Investigation on the group's activities.
+The film is based on a series of stories written by Cvetic that appeared in The Saturday Evening Post.

 Plot

 Matt Cvetic, who works in a Pittsburgh steel mill, has been infiltrating the Communist Party for the FBI in Pittsburgh for nine years.
 During this time, he has been unable to tell his family about his dual role, so they assume that he is a genuine believer in communism and despise him for it.

 Cvetic becomes emotionally involved with a communist schoolteacher who is becoming disenchanted with the party.
 She leaves the party when it foments a violent strike.
 Cvetic helps her escape the communists in violent episodes in which two communists and an FBI agent are killed.

-Cvetic testifies against the communists before the House Un-American Activities Committee and reconciles with his brother and son.
+Cvetic testifies against the Communists before the House Un-American Activities Committee and reconciles with his brother and son.